Antoine-ms/Snake-Robot/README.md

 # Snake-Robot

-Execute the script first in order to set all the model parameters
+Execute the script first in order to set all the model parameters.

 The 1st model (Snake_Robot_v1) is based on anisotropic friction.
 The snake body moves as it should but it is not moving forward.
 It is probably coming from the friction parameters but I coulnd't make it work yet.